-BA Criminology is an undergraduate course focusing on the cause and effect of crime in society.
-The course provides thorough understanding of criminality, the criminal justice system, and the sociopolitical backdrop of crime and punishment.
+BA Criminology is an undergraduate course focusing on the causes and effects of crime in society.
+The course provides a thorough understanding of criminality, the criminal justice system, and the sociopolitical backdrop of crime and punishment.
 The BA Criminology program typically takes three years.
-Whereas it was once coveted by social science and arts students, today it is coveted by engineering students looking forward to cybersecurity, forensic science, and crime prevention data analytics.
 The course deals with analytical reasoning augmented by social understanding—abilities that appeal to technical background students.

 - BA Criminology Key Highlights